 John Diamond and his wife Marcia moved to Blue Hill in 2016.
 Though John is a native of Bangor, he and his family were drawn to the Blue Hill Peninsula and visited often.
 Life took them away from Maine for a few years, but upon their return settled on Blue Hill as their home and have since designated the town their “final resting place.”
-John joined the library board in 2020 and serves as secretary of the board of directors, addition to being chair of the strategic planning committee and a member of the finance committee.
-John’s wife Marcia is the head of the Bay School in Blue Hill and they have three children and four grandchildren.
+John joined the library board in 2020 and serves as president of the board of directors, in addition to being chair of the strategic planning committee and a member of the finance committee.
+John’s wife Marcia is the head of the Bay School in Blue Hill and they have three children and five grandchildren.

 John has been heavily involved in a number of civic and community organizations throughout his life.
 He has served on the boards of the Bangor Region Chamber of Commerce, the American Folk Festival, the United Way of Eastern Maine, and the Maine Compact for Higher Education.
 Off hours, his passions include baseball, libraries, music, and the Blue Hill Peninsula. — By David McDonald